michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0115.md

 - n: an abrupt movement
 - n: the act of flipping a coin
 ### Family
-toss: tossed, tosser, tosses, tossing+;tosser: tossers
+- toss: tossed, tosser, tosses, tossing+
+- tosser: tossers
 ### Examples
 - Proposals to limit early voting times and locations, following a federal judge’s tossing of a state law that did just that, are also expected.
 - On the next play, Booker T.’s quarterback, who last year suffered a concussion that left him foaming at the mouth, tossed an interception.